Eurasian Griffon Vulture Facts

 Eurasian Griffon Vulture Distribution, Habitat, and Ecology

 The impressive Eurasian Griffon Vulture evolved as native to a moderately broad swathe of the surface of the earth.
-The exact region its zone of habitation, however, is clearly indicated by its name.
-That’s true since the avian inhabits parts of both Europe and Asia.
+The exact region its zone of habitation, however, is clearly indicated by its very name.
+That’s true since the spectacular avian inhabits certain parts of both Europe and Asia.

 Within its European range, though, its presence remains restricted mainly to those countries that abut the Mediterannean Sea.
-This includes countries such as Greece and Cyprus.
-From there, however, the bird extends its range through Arabia and Turkey to central Asia.
+This area includes countries such as Greece and Cyprus.
+From there, however, the bird extends its range throughout Arabia and Turkey, and into central Asia.

-Nature provided this specific species of vulture with a moderate degree of adaptability in terms of its choice of habitat.
-This provides it with an evolutionary advantage that some of its kindred lack.
+Nature and evolution provided this particular species of vulture with a moderate degree of adaptability in terms of its choice of habitat.
+This flexibility serves to provide it with an evolutionary advantage that some of its kindred lack.
 It’s adapted to a range of ecosystems across its native range.

-In parts of its territory, it resides quite close to sea level.
+In parts of its indigenous territory, the creature resides relatively close to sea level.
 Yet, in other sections where the animal appears, it occasionally live at altitudes of up to 5,905 ft (1,800 m).
 On average, though, the creature typically builds its nests at heights roughly in the middle of these.

-But, regardless of the altitude at which it makes its home, the bird displays decidedly strong preference for the type of ecosystem.
+But, regardless of the altitude at which it chooses to make its home, the bird displays decidedly strong preferences regarding the type of ecosystem.
 This principally consists of regions of either open shrub and grasslands, or cliffs and rocky slopes.
 Few individuals live outside of such areas.

 Like its relatives around the world, the Eurasian Griffon Vulture developed as a carnivore.
-Like them, it also mainly feeds as a scavenger, consuming the flesh of carcasses it finds while soaring high.
-It’s also highly opportunistic, showing no preference for type or size of animal.
+Just like them, it also mainly feeds as a scavenger, consuming the flesh of carcasses it finds while soaring high.
+It’s also highly opportunistic in nature, showing no preference for type or size of animal.

 The animal sometimes lives alone, but often forms loose colonies.
 It typically breeds on rocky cliff faces, where it places its nest for safety.
 Females generally lay a single egg, which takes about two months to hatch.
-An average lifespan in the wild is currently unknown.
+An average lifespan in the wild currently remains unknown to ornithologists.

 Species Sharing Its Range

-Check out our other articles on 5 Fabulous Mammals of Florida, Southern Darwin’s Frog, Lake Atitlan, Strawberry Tree, Marbled Polecat, Lime Butterfly, Mangrove Monitor
+Check out our other articles on 5 Fabulous Mammals of Florida, Southern Darwin’s Frog, Lake Atitlan, Chinese Alligator, Strawberry Tree, Marbled Polecat, Lime Butterfly, Mangrove Monitor